christopherseaman/datasci_217/readme.md

 - Preview of data manipulation with Pandas

 ## Lecture 6: Python for Data Management II
-- Advanced Pandas operations - wrangling, filtering, and transforming data
+- Wrangling, cleaning, filtering, and transforming data
 - Exploratory data analysis with Pandas
 - Handling missing data
 - Merging, joining, and reshaping data
-- Scaling to larger datasets (introduction to Dask)
+- Scaling to larger datasets

 ## Lecture 7: Python for Data Visualization
 - Introduction to Matplotlib